peterkwkwan/Defend_the_Jedi_Temple_BE/README.md

 > POST /leaderboard

-- creates a new row in DB with the appropriate name and score
+- creates a new row in DB with the payload name and score

 Payload: